Creighton vs. NC State: Odds, spread, over/under - NCAA Tournament First Round

 - Creighton is 14-17-0 ATS this season.

-- NC State has compiled a 16-15-2 record against the spread this season.
+- NC State has covered 16 times in 33 chances against the spread this season.

-- So far this season, 17 out of the Wolf Pack's 33 games with an over/under have gone over the point total.
+- A total of 17 Wolfpack games this year have gone over the point total.

 Creighton Futures Odds